Vuelta a España 2025

 How to watch the Vuelta a España

-How to watch the 202e Vuelta a España in the United States and Canada
+How to watch the 2025 Vuelta a España in the United States and Canada

 U.S. cycling fans, NBC has got your back.
 Live coverage and highlights will be available through the broadcaster, with the NBC-owned Peacock streaming service providing online coverage.
-FloSports will provide a live streaming service in Canada.
+FloSports will provide a live streaming service in Canada on its website and app.

 European fans can tune in to the Vuelta online via GCN+ or on the partner Eurosport streaming service.
 Eurosport will also cover the race on its Freeview channel.
 You can see schedules and details of territory restrictions here.